-Marketing strategies start with clear goals.
-Tracking progress toward goals requires selecting smart marketing metrics.
+Marketing strategies start with clear goals, and tracking progress towards goals requires selecting smart marketing metrics.

 Goal setting and metric selection go hand in hand.
 If goals are your destination, then metrics are like guideposts.
-They help indicate whether you’re on the right track, and are progressing toward your goals.
-Conversely, they can also illustrate where things are going awry, so you can get back on track.
+Metrics help indicate whether you’re on the right track and progressing towards your goals.
+On the other hand, metrics can also illustrate where things are going awry, so you can get back on track.

 However, there are tons of different metrics you could potentially track.
-It’s important to know which ones to pay attention to most, and understand what they mean for your marketing.
+It’s important to know which ones you should be paying attention to and understand what they mean for your marketing.